Chapter Thirty-Six Temptation

 The spatula pauses, eyes downcast, I hear Ali’s fingers pause over the keys of her laptop.
 All sounds halt.

 “Why not?”
 A long beat later: “I have this one reoccurring dream.
 My dads—well, they can be a handful.”
 He sits straighter and stares out through a sea of parental consequences.
 “They struggle between identities forced onto them and it oozed all over me.
-Them being Marines—that forcefulness and strength doesn’t come naturally.
-It’s a lot of work.
+Them being Marines—it’s a lot of work.
 My constant worry is that I’m letting them down and that shows up in my dreams.
 Bizarrely sometimes.”

 “Mindless?
 Ouch.
 Harsh, love.”
 He feigns hurt grabbing his chest.
 His smile says otherwise.
 Shy and sly, he winks.
 She blushes.
 Her knees coiled on the sofa, feet bare, I see her toes curl and her grin flourish.
 He turns his attention back to me.
 “Families are necessary burdens but they make us who we are.
 For better and worse.”
 He folds his arm and places his chin on them looking up at me somewhat demurely.
 “Will you come with us?”